View program description and requirements in the 2015/16 MISt Student Handbook.

 - Master of Information Studies (Non-thesis) - Project.
 Includes an 18-credit research project component.

-The MISt program includes required courses around which students create an individualized program of study based on career and academic goals.
+Both MISt programs prepare graduates to work as information professionals in a wide range of information environments, or to pursue further research and academic studies in library and information studies.
+Offered on campus at McGill University, the programs are comprised of required courses around which students create an individualized program of study based on career and academic goals.
 Courses are available in areas of interest such as library studies; knowledge management; information and communication technology; and archival studies.
 Students have the flexibility to focus on one area of interest or combine courses from across information studies domains.

-The MISt degree is awarded after successful completion of the equivalent of 2 academic years of study (48 credits).
+The MISt degrees are awarded after successful completion of 48 credits, typically taken over two years in Fall and Winter semesters.
 Although the program is normally taken full-time, it may be pursued part-time to be completed within 5 years of initial registration.